pomme-clic/s-money-documentation/docs/docs/cards/issuing.md

 # Card LifeCycle

-Here, we are talking about product and card life cycle.

-The card offer is defined by a product :
+Welcome, if you are here it is because you want to launch a card program.
+First of all, to create your card program management, we define your card product with a first filter:
-- funding source : debit, prepaid,...
+- funding source : Debit, Prepaid,...
-- for who : consumer, business, corporate ...
+- for who : Consumer, Business, Corporate ...
-- what : classic, gold, Infinite
+- what : Classic, Gold, Infinite

-And by a type of card :
+Then we decline it depending on the type of card you want :
 - physical or virtual card,
 - token (xPay)
 - wearable (keyring, bracelet..)

+And at the end, we uses our card design simulator [Card Design Simulator](https://simulateur-carte.netlify.app/init/range), the packaging and the life cycle journey

 ---